kPerikou/LabAssignments-SEiP-2020/README.md

 ### Running the project

 First assignment its a multi-module Maven project.
-It consists of a parent Maven project seip2020_practical_assignments and a sub-module gradeshistogram.
+It consists of a parent Maven project `seip2020_practical_assignments` and a sub-module `gradeshistogram`.

 The sub-module its the one which generates the histogram.
 In order to accomplish this is using the JFREEChart library.

-In order to build all modules execute these command int the repository root directory
+In order to build all modules execute these command in the repository root directory:

 ```
 mvn package